ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 5. Start the Flask Web Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ClarityNLP uses Flask as the underlying web framework.
-Flask must be manually started in a bare bones setup.
+Flask must be started manually in a native setup.

-Open yet another terminal window, cd to the ``ClarityNLPBareBones/ClarityNLP/nlp`` directory, and launch the web server
+Open yet another terminal window, cd to the ``ClarityNLPNative/ClarityNLP/nlp`` directory, and launch the web server
 with:
 ::
    conda activate claritynlp